-At least one legal aid has integrated an appointment scheduling system into their online application, which allows users to book an appointment for an intake interview.
-Agencies that require interviews, examinations, or other meetings could employ a similar system to more efficiently schedule such meetings and to reduce the burden on parties, who currently have to schedule their lives around appointments unilaterally scheduled by agencies.
+At least one legal aid organization has integrated an appointment scheduling system into their online application, which allows users to book an appointment for an intake interview.
+Agencies that require interviews, examinations, or other meetings could employ a similar system to schedule such meetings more efficiently and to reduce the burden on parties, who currently must arrange their lives around appointments unilaterally scheduled by agencies.
 Agencies that have multi-party meetings, such as pre-adjudication conferences or hearings, could use more robust systems to find appropriate times for multiple parties.